awsdocs/amazon-emr-release-guide/doc_source/emr-hive-metastore-external.md

 1. Connect to the master node of your cluster\.

-   For information about how to connect to the master node, see [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.
+   For information about how to connect to the master node, see [Connect to the master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.

 1. Create your Hive tables specifying the location on Amazon S3 by entering a command similar to the following: